-- The Literature Review (Introduction) is due first week in May and should be submitted in both pdf and hardcopy.
+- For Semester 1 students, the Literature Review (Introduction) is due around the first week in May and should be submitted in both PDF and hardcopy.
 The Introduction should be approximately 7,500 words (excluding references and figure legends), equivalent to approximately 25 pages for the main text.
 The Literature Review is expected to be formatted in a similar style to the final thesis Chapter 1, and should include a list of references cited, and appropriate figures and tables.

-- The completed thesis is due first week in November.
-This submission date is required to meet Faculty of Science deadlines and APA Award deadlines.
+- For Semester 1 students, the completed Thesis is due around the first week in November.
+This submission date is required to meet Faculty of Science and APA Award deadlines.

 Three copies of these documents need to be handed in to the Front Office of the Discipline in hardcopy form.
-The documents must also be submitted electronically as an Adobe Acrobat pdf document, with the file being submitted directly on disk, or sent by email to the Discipline Executive Assistant.
-For students located off campus, the submission time and date will be taken as the time the email pdf copy is sent to the Discipline, although the identical hardcopy MUST be submitted within 24 hours to the Discipline.
+The documents must also be submitted electronically as an Adobe Acrobat PDF document (~5-10 megabytes), with the file being submitted by email to the Discipline Executive Assistant.
+For students located off campus, the submission time and date will be taken as the time the email PDF copy is sent to the Discipline, although the identical hardcopy MUST be submitted within 24 hours to the Discipline.

 Theses are examined by three examiners: members of the Discipline of Pathology and external examiner/s.
 Each examiner is asked to submit a report based on the following criteria: